jsnyder/arm-eabi-toolchain/README.md

 These instructions should now also work on Ubuntu Linux, provided the following packages have been installed prior to attempting the build:

-> sudo apt-get install curl flex bison libgmp3-dev libmpfr-dev autoconf build-essential libncurses5-dev libmpc-dev
+> sudo apt-get install curl flex bison libgmp3-dev libmpfr-dev autoconf build-essential libncurses5-dev libmpc-dev texinfo

 Main Build Instructions